Carpal Tunnel Wrist Splint, Wrist Brace, Wrist Support Australia

 There are three reasons that wrist injuries occur.
 The first is repetitive injury typically brought by workplace conditions, as in office tasks that require a lot of typing.
 The strain causes damage on the nerves and tendons in the area, and ultimately leads to wrist pain.
 The second reason is impact, which could be due to accidents, or physical activities such as in sports.
 Sprain and fractures are expected in sports, but wrists also take a beating because of our natural inclination to extend the hand and land on the wrist when falling, which is why at some point, a wrist brace could come in handy.

-A wrist splint works in two ways to protect wrists.
+A carpal tunnel splint from McDavid works in two ways to protect wrists.
 It could prevent wrist injuries from occurring in the first place, or provide support on the wrist area after an injury.
 This is achieved by ensuring a close fit that would keep the wrists stabilized, keep the joints in place, and minimize unnatural joint movement.
-A wrist brace is used to provide support in the area in the event of broken or sprained wrist, Colles fracture, wrist tendonitis, carpal tunnel syndrome, fractured Scaphoid, fractured Ulna and a fractured Radius.
+A wrist brace is used to provide support in the area in the event of broken or sprained wrist, Colles fracture, wrist tendonitis, carpal tunnel syndrome, fractured Scaphoid, fractured Ulna, fractured Radius and wrist hyperextension.

 There are various types of wrist braces.
 Some are designed especially for preventing RSI and some are ideal for providing support after an injury such as a wrist wrap.